Skip to main content

 With Static Routing, you maintain the routing table manually.
 Static routing is practical for a single network communicating with one or two other networks.
 However, as your network begins to communicate with more networks, the number of gateways increases, and so does the amount of time and effort required to maintain the routing table manually.
 Static routing is suitable for networks where the network topology is stable and changes are infrequent.
 It is also commonly used for specific purposes, such as routing traffic to a default gateway or configuring specific routes for security or performance reasons.

-Static Routing supports Virtual Router Redundancy Protocol (VRRP)
+Static Routing supports Virtual Router Redundancy Protocol (VRRP).

 Single-Port Architectures